What Is IBM MQ?

 With the billions of real-time transactions that are taking place every day across the web, any failure to provide a continuous service to customers or users can lead to substantial loss of business and revenue.

 Intermittent, manual monitoring is not a recommended option.
-There is a clear need for continuous, 24/7 monitoring and automated responses to any issues in order to address problems before they affect the business.
+You need continuous monitoring and the ability to responses automatically to any issues in order to address problems before they affect the business.

 By implementing this MQ Manager, you will ensure that you have a regular, consistent, and tailored approach to monitoring your IBM MQ environment on your IBM i and substantially reduce business risk and cost.